Are you a recruiter?

 Sunny Bournemouth is a popular coastal town on the south coast of England.
 It has its roots in Victorian England, when the regeneration of the railway meant holidaymakers flocked in their droves.
 The town centre features many examples of Victorian architecture, and the 62m spire of St Peter’s Church, one of three Grade I listed churches in the borough, is a local landmark.

 Alongside the beautiful beach, there are five public parks to enjoy, as well as two piers, offering traditional seaside entertainment.
 Travelling to Bournemouth is easy, whether by road, rail or air.
 It is linked to the M27 via the A31 at Southampton, and there are frequent National Express departures to London Victoria, and Heathrow and Gatwick Airports.
-The town has two railway stations – Bournemouth and Pokesdown – along with an airport, running direct flights to 23 international destinations in nine countries.
+The town has two railway stations – Bournemouth and Pokesdown – along with an airport, running direct flights to international destinations in various countries worldwide.

 As you would imagine, tourism is very important to the local economy, accounting for around 15 per cent of all employment in Bournemouth, and approximately a third of town centre businesses serve the leisure industry.
 Three of the nine companies that are listed as the most internationally growing businesses in the south are situated in Bournemouth.
 These include Imagine Publishing Group Ltd, Emerge Ltd (communications agency) and Aim Aviation Ltd (aircraft cabin interiors design and manufacturing).